 Just be careful, because you might get knocked over and pushed aside as everybody grabs their graham cracker and begins digging in!

 As you can see, you can’t get a more perfectly toasted marshmallow atop a beautifully melted hunk of chocolate.

-OR just use a spoon to scoop up your portion and place it on your graham cracker.
+- There’s also nothing wrong with using a spoon to scoop up your portion and place it on your graham cracker.

-S’mores in the Oven Recipe
+S’mores Dip Recipe

-S'mores in the Oven Recipe
+S'mores Dip Recipe

 - 1 tbsp Butter, melted